verrazzano/verrazzano/application-operator/internal/app/README.md

 ## Demo
 Use the following steps to demonstrate the function of the metrics template scrape generator:

-- Deploy a Verrazzano version with the updated controller and webhook
+- Deploy Verrazzano from master

 - run the script `scripts/install-app-resources.sh`
   to install the MetricsTemplate CRD, The MetricsTemplate resource, and the scrape generator mutating webhook.